moleculerjs/moleculer/README-draft.md

 You can also create your custom transporter module.
 We recommend to you that copy the source of [`NatsTransporter`](src/transporters/nats.js) and implement the `connect`, `disconnect`, `emit`, `subscribe`, `request` and `sendHeartbeat` methods.

 # Metrics
-Servicer has a metrics function.
+Moleculer has a metrics function.
 You can turn on in broker options with `metrics: true` property.
 If enabled, the broker sends metrics events in every `metricsNodeTime`.

 ## Metrics events